KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-06-ProblemSolvingValidatingECSGraph.md

 ### Optimizations

 Pseudocode above omits some implementation details that can be crucial for algorithm performance.
 It is logical, because it is pseudocode after all.
-I've decided to list these details below:
+Therefore, I've decided to list these details below:

-- Use numeric indices for systems and resources: it allows to make `marks` and `reachable` structures arrays instead of maps, which will significantly speed up operations on them.
+- Use numeric indices for systems and resources: it allows to make `marks` and `reachable` arrays instead of maps, which will significantly speed up operations on them.
 - Use bitsets for reachability recording: using bitsets instead of arrays to record reachable nodes would improve both performance and memory usage.